A pledge for gender balance across financial services

 Bacs is continuing to work on this target.

-- Linking a proportion of any at-risk reward for the CEO and executive team to performance against our internal diversity targets and ensuring all employees have clear objectives, receive timely and constructive performance feedback on a regular basis, and are given the opportunity for development through appropriate training plans.
+- Linking a proportion of any at-risk reward for the CEO and management team to performance against our internal diversity targets and ensuring all employees have clear objectives, receive timely and constructive performance feedback on a regular basis, and are given the opportunity for development through appropriate training plans.

 This is still the case.